alandpearson/elster_reader/README.md

 The code itself will print to to the serial just when it successfully decodes a reading.

-Setting this up for the first time, turn dbug to 1.
+Setting this up for the first time, turn I recommend enabling DEBUG.
 You are looking to see that you receive 328 bytes of information.
 The code will tell you how many it has received.
+You are looking to see that if there are a lot of errors (or garbage) align your IR LED better and maybe reduce / increase the gain.
+Avoid light leakage and try and seal the IR LED to the case to avoid this (including reflections).

-  It will also flash an LED on digital 4 in time with IR pulse reception, helping you align the receiver to the IRDA port.
+The code will also flash an LED on digital 4 in time with IR pulse reception, helping you align the receiver to the IRDA port.

   Pedro said - I have tried some IR sensors so far the only one working at the moment is RPM7138-R.  Alan said = Give up on the commercial IR sensors, They are designed for remote controls with noise filtering, automatic gain control  and all sorts of stuff to make your life hard.
 RPM7138-R is discontinued.
 Trust me, I know.
 I order 8 from mouser, each different.
 None worked reliably.
 For those determined to use these, I found that ones optimised for 'short bursts' work at least somewhat, long burst ones not at all.
 YMMV.